cern-eos/eos/doc/diopside/manual/using.rst

    pair: EOS Tokens; JSON Format

-The JSON representation of an EOS token looks like shown here:
+The JSON representation of an EOS token looks like this:

 .. code-block:: bash